 These materials are not intended to be used to avoid tax penalties and were prepared to support the promotion or marketing of the matters addressed in this flyer.
 You should consult your personal tax or legal advisor to assess the impact of benefits provided by this rider.

-The Chronic Illness Rider pays proceeds that are intended to receive favorable tax treatment under Section 101(g) of the Internal Revenue Code.
+Except in CA, the Chronic Illness Rider pays proceeds that are intended to receive favorable tax treatment under Section 101(g) of the Internal Revenue Code.
+In CA, proceeds may or may not receive favorable tax treatment.
+Please consult your tax advisor.
 Payment of benefits assumes that the insured is not expected to recover from the chronic illness.

-The Chronic Illness Rider, form series R1387-12/14, and eligible life insurance products may not be available in all states, may differ by name in some states, may vary by state and are issued by Security Life of Denver Insurance Company (Denver, CO), a member of the Voya® family of companies.
+The Chronic Illness Rider, form series R1387-12/14 and form series R1387-CA-12/14, and eligible life insurance products may not be available in all states, may differ by name in some states, may vary by state and are issued by Security Life of Denver Insurance Company (Denver, CO), a member of the Voya® family of companies.
 All guarantees are based on the financial strength and claims-paying ability of the issuing insurance company who is solely responsible for the obligations under its own policies.